 When Does Flu Season 2019 Start?
 Here’s How To Get Prepared

-Technically, it's still summer for another week.
-But that doesn't mean it's too early to prepare for the most un-wonderful time of the year — flu season.
+Regardless of how warm and humid it still is outside, that doesn't mean it's too early to prepare for the most un-wonderful time of the year — flu season.
 If you're wondering when flu season 2019 starts, it's already upon us.
 According to a news release from Riverside University Health System in California, a child has died from the flu this season.